-Discover where the bot’s parts came from before they became a Lee Bots.
+Here you can discover where the parts came from before they became a Lee Bot.
 Most of these parts had a very grim outlook on life.
-While all the parts are sourced from a variety of places, learn about the four primary places where parts are found.
-See some of the fun and treasures that have been found while traveling for events too.
+All the parts are sourced from a variety of places but below you can learn about the four primary places where parts are found.
+See some of the fun treasures that have been found while traveling for events as well.
 Get more in-depth information about individual parts in the Bot By Part section.

-Antique store and malls, big and small, are where all to old vintage items get found.
-A lot of antique malls are a gold mine for old tins, photography equipment, and model train transformer.
+Antique stores and malls, big and small, are where all the old vintage items are found.
+A lot of antique malls are a gold mine for old tins, photography equipment, and model train transformers.
 While there are a lot of possible parts here, the prices can be a little on the high side.

 Since the start, people have been donating their old electronics.
-Old computers, VCR, DVD players, and radios are the most popular items that get donated.
-What doesn’t get used for parts get properly taken to the e-waste center in Davenport, IA and recycled.
+Old computers, VCRs, DVD players, and radios are the most popular items that get donated.
+What doesn’t get used for parts is properly taken to the e-waste center in Davenport, IA and recycled.

 Click on a photo below to see some of the fun treasures the bots have found.